 Distracted drivers are a hazard on the road, and unfortunately they are a widespread problem in California.
 If you are a victim of a car accident caused by the carelessness of another driver, you may consider pursuing compensation for your harm.
-Injury lawyer Vann H. Slatter has over 30 years of experience helping Los Angeles residents assert their rights against negligent motorists.
+Los Angeles car accident lawyer Vann H. Slatter has over 30 years of experience helping residents assert their rights against negligent motorists.
 He provides accident victims with straightforward advice and dedicated legal representation.
 Our boutique firm has the resources, knowledge, and ability to give your case the individualized attention that you deserve.Seek Compensation From a Negligent Driver

 A lawsuit arising from a car accident is typically filed as a negligence claim, in which the plaintiff alleges that the careless driving of the defendant caused the victim’s injuries.
 In some situations, the plaintiff may be able to assert a negligence per se cause of action, which requires that the defendant broke the law while driving and that the violation was a substantial factor in causing the plaintiff’s harm.
 If negligence per se is not applicable in your situation, the at-fault driver may still be found liable for damages under an ordinary claim of negligence.
 In order for the plaintiff to succeed, he or she generally must prove four elements: duty, breach, causation, and damages.